HAPPY FATHER’S DAY: OR, CHOPO CHICKEN

-The dwellers of Lincoln Park were entranced by the parti-colored mural on the residential-street side of this eatery for three months before its vernissage.
+The dwellers of Lincoln Park were entranced by the parti-colored mural on the residential-street side of this chowtrough for three months before its vernissage.
 This makes the experience that I had all the more disheartening.

 The place is grungy.
 The Styrofoam containers are flecked with filth, even before being loaded with the swill that is hawked here.
 Were they taken from the trash and reused?
 There are clean Styrofoam containers beneath the counter, if you ask for them.